Reporter Swarmed By Fake Police At Arizona Fake Audit

-Category: World Politics Hits: 5CNN knows how to set up a story.
+Category: World Politics Hits: 17CNN knows how to set up a story.
 First, reporter Kyung Lah showed an actual carnival on the Arizona State Fairgrounds, complete with rides, games, clowns, and flashing lights.
 The name?
 "Crazy Times Carnival."
 No joke.
 On the other side of the literal fence?
 Trump supporters holding an alleged "audit" of Arizona's largest county's votes from the 2020 election.
 That's where the real clowns are, and guaranteed, games, too.
 Lah tries to interview outwardly partisan vote-counters entering the parking lot, and is rebuffed multiple times by mistrustful OAN fans.
 When she tries to enter herself, the security guard allows it, directing her to the parking lot section for media, but as soon as she parks, a bunch of wanna-be cowboys with dime-store sheriff's badges swarm her.
 These moops are the "Arizona Rangers," who are a pretend-police private security group hired by Cyber Ninjas.
 "That's the Florida-based company being paid $150,000 by the GOP-controlled state senate to conduct this election review," explains Lah.
 Cyber Ninjas.
 Got that?
 There's a name that inspires confidence, no?
 Nothing screams "INTEGRITY!" and "TRUST US!" like the Japanese term for someone specially trained for espionage and assassinations.
 Informed she was trespassing by the "Ranger" fellas, Lah cuts to her interview with Maricopa County Board of Supervisors Chair, Jack Sellers, who's a Republican, for the record.

 Read more https://crooksandliars.com/2021/04/arizona-maricopa-audit-ballots